Oriented Birkhoff sections of Anosov flows: Partial Sections and Birkhoff sections

 The same statement holds for the family $I^s_-(x)= [z,x]^s$, $x\in [p,q]^u$ and $\mu^s(I^s_+(x))= \ell$. \end{proposition}

-One may extend by continuity this statement to the case where the segments $I^s_\pm(p)$ and/or $I^s_{\pm}(q)$ contain a point of $\Si$, as follows \begin{corollary} Assume that every stable segment of the form is disjoint from $\Si$. and
+One may extend by continuity this statement to the case where the segments $I^s_\pm(p)$ and/or $I^s_{\pm}(q)$ contain a point of $\Si$, as follows \begin{corollary} Assume that every stable segment of the form is disjoint from $\Si$.
+Let $I^s_+(p)$ and $I^s_+(q)$ denote the limits of $I^s_+(x)$ when $x$ tend to $p$ and $q$ respectively.